Learning how to listen and be quiet, in a world that expects us to react faster and work harder, is the next evolution of health and well-being.

 Explore the potential of your own healing and reduce stress and anxiety in your everyday life.

 Do less to BE MORE...

-You are invite you to experience the rhythmic vibrations of story-telling (Yoga Nidra / Yoga Sleep) in combination with Restorative Yoga.
-Listening to stories of the magic, mystery and hope that sustains and supports us
+You are invited you to experience the rhythmic vibrations of story-telling (Yoga Nidra / Yoga Sleep) in combination with Restorative Yoga.
+Listening to stories of connection, magic, mystery and the love that sustains and supports us